datakurre/blog/content/blog/2022/12/rcc-jupyter/index.md

 ![Robot Framework kernel in action](./rcc-01.png)

-Looks like we have the  winner!
+Looks like we have a winner!

 How about reproducibility?